vincecampanale/blog/_posts/2016-12-09-factorialize-a-number.markdown

 ---
 layout: post
-title:  "A Challenge A Day: Factorialize a Number"
+title:  "Step By Step: Factorialize a Number"
 date:   2016-12-09
 ---